codedeviate/dynamicconfig/README.md

 ### listFuseable(callback)
 Will loop through the config and call the callback with the key for this entry making it possible to call addFuse for specific entries.

+### setBlowOnFuse()
+Will set the internal flag to true which will throw an exception when trying to alter an existing entry.

 ### blowOnFuse(): boolean
 Returns true if an exception will be thrown when trying to set a fused key.